 Another non-toxic way to treat fungus gnats is to use biological controls, such as Bacillus Thuringiensis.
 Specifically the subspecies israelensis, also known as Bti.
 Bti is a naturally-occurring bacterium that is found in soil.
 According to the EPA, Bti contains spores that produce toxins that specifically target and only affect the larvae of the mosquitoes, blackfly and fungus gnats.
 Meaning, it is not harmful to other organisms.

 You may have heard us talk about Bt before, but note that there are a few different types of Bt!
 Bti is the one that is effective against fungus gnats, while this Bt product (Bacillus thuringiensis kurstaki) targets caterpillars such as cabbage moth worms and cabbage loopers, but is ineffective at killing fungus gnats.

 To apply Bti, follow the instructions for a “soil drench” on the product that you purchase.
 It is usually recommended to water the plant with the solution, since only spraying the surface of the soil may not penetrate deep enough to kill all of the fungus gnat larvae.
 Repeat as needed, following the instructions.
-One popular option is this Gnatrol brand.
-Get it?
-Natural gnat control…
+Another popular option is called “Gnatrol”.

 5) Neem Oil Soil Drench

 In a similar method to hydrogen peroxide or Bti, a neem oil drench can also be applied to the infected soil to kill fungus gnats.
 Do not use straight concentrated neem oil though!
 Create and apply a dilute neem oil solution by following the manufacturer’s instructions on the neem oil product you select.
 Watering with a dilute neem oil solution can help to kill fungus gnats, and also repel them in the future.